 by Barbara J. Andrews TheDogPlace Publisher

-The KMOV website ran a poll on whether or not the FDA should reveal the names of the pet food companies that tested positive for ingredients such as animal remains and dangerous drugs.
-The response was overwhelmingly "YES!"
-That’s a no-brainer so if you have a dog that died unexpectedly or becomes mysteriously ill you may want to do "drug testing."
+A poll on whether or not the FDA should reveal the names of the pet food companies whose dog foods tested positive for ingredients such as animal remains and dangerous drugs was overwhelmingly "YES!"